The white grape variety comes from Georgia

 , Synonyms are Capistoni Tetri, Kabistoni Tetri, Kapistona, Kapistoni and Zekroula Kapistoni.
-It should be one of the oldest Georgian varieties.
-According to In 2006 DNA analysis
+It is said to be one of the oldest Georgian varieties.
+In accordance with 2006 DNA analysis

-It differs from the two (no longer playing) Georgian varieties Kapistoni Imeretinsky and Kapistoni Rgvali.
-And according to 2009 analyzes are also no mutation
+it differs from the two (no longer relevant) Georgian varieties Kapistoni Imeretinsky and Kapistoni Rgvali.
+And according to 2009 analyzes, there are none mutation

 (with the synonym Kabistoni).
-The medium-ripening vine is prone to genuine, but resistant to falseness mildew
+The medium-ripening vine is susceptible to real, but resistant to the wrong mildew

 , It produces neutral-tasting white wines that are used for still and sparkling wines.
-The variety is cultivated in the west of the country, mainly in the region of Imeretia.
-In 2010, however, no stocks were reported in the official statistics.
+The variety is grown in the west of the country, mainly in the Imereto region.
+In 2010, however, no stocks were shown in the official statistics.